Programs & Events

 Moments of Mindfulness

 Midweek Mindfulness provides a variety of regularly scheduled mindfulness activities for students.
 The goal of the program is to encourage students to practice self-care, reduce stress, and connect with others through activities like arts and crafts, yoga, and more.

 Relationship and dating abuse impact many college students and fall under the umbrella of "domestic violence" or "DV."
 October is DV Awareness Month, where we raise awareness and build relationship skills.

-We'll have a series of events available by the end of September!
-For questions or more information, please contact firstname.lastname@example.org.
+We'll have a series of events available!
+For questions or more information, please contact email@example.com.